 - Lifespan: Between 25 and 30 years.

-Clown tangs are brilliant fish, however, they are not compatible with beginner hobbyists and require a large tank to swim around happily and live a healthy life.
+Clown tangs are brilliant fish, however, as mentioned previously, they are not compatible with beginner hobbyists and require a large tank to swim around happily and live a healthy life.

 Behavior and Personality

 Tangs as a species have somewhat of a reputation for perhaps not being the friendliest of fish especially with one another, and the clowns are no different, notorious for being one of the more aggressive types of Tangs.